 2. Put your studies first at all times.

-Grades matter for about ten minutes in a long legal career, but you are in the ten minutes until you land the job you are dreaming about.
+Grades matter for about ten minutes in a long legal career, but you are in those ten minutes until you land the job you are dreaming about.
 Good grades can lead to good jobs and opportunities.
 Co-curricular organizations, teams, and appointments are important, but don’t overload yourself.
+If you notice your grades are starting to slip, review what you can do to fix the problem.
+Cut back on a co-curricular or join a study group.
+Don't let your money and time be wasted by performing poorly in law school.

 3. Organize yourself.

-Set goals for keeping up with email, co-curricular obligations, and personal responsibility, like bill-paying, car maintenance, and cleaning your clothes, self, and living quarters.
+Set goals for keeping up with your email, co-curricular obligations, and personal responsibilities, like bill-paying, car maintenance, and cleaning your clothes, self, and living quarters.
 Managing yourself is the most important skill you will ever learn.
+Take a deep breath, keep yourself organized, and don't get overwhelmed.

 4. Follow your passions.